WaverIy/WaverIy/README.md

 <details>
 <summary>Interests</summary>

-> Mainly anything law and architecture related (as i am an architect), subnautica, minecraft (the game, not the fandoms inside the game), **kingsman: the secret service & the golden circle, the king's man, men in black: international, mission impossible: rogue nation, the man from uncle**, reverse:1999.
+> Mainly anything law and architecture related (as i am an architect), subnautica, minecraft (the game, not the fandoms inside the game), **kingsman: the secret service & the golden circle, the king's man, men in black: international, mission impossible: rogue nation, the man from uncle**, reverse:1999, DC, TWOBATS. twobats/bruharvey enjoyer int with me ok? especially bruce/batman cosplayers :heart:

 </details>